girlCoding/EatTravelPray/README.md

 Welcome to **EatTravelPray**, a serene, mobile-friendly, boho-chic digital space designed to blend travel inspiration, self-care, food, and soulful exploration.
 This project is part of my personal creative and technical portfolio — showcasing UI/UX clarity, front-end development, and real world DevOps deployment skills.

+Please be kind and only make Authorized changes.

 ---
 Last Updated On:
 Sun 2025 Nov 30 Added ReadMe file